zouguijin/zouguijin.github.io/source/_posts/leetcode19-RemoveNthNodeFromEndofList.md

 ## leetcode#19 Remove Nth Node From End of List

->Given a linked list, remove the *n*th node from the end of list and return its head.
+>Given a linked list, remove the nth node from the end of list and return its head.
 >
 >For example,
 >